Keen to get outside, stretch your legs and explore? Aren’t we all.

 Those parks, St James’s Park, Green Park, Hyde Park and Kensington Gardens showcase the improbably lush and verdant centre of London at its very best.

 Aside from that, the walk also takes you past many other places connected to the princess: Kensington Palace, Buckingham Palace, Clarence House, St James’s Palace and Spencer House – it’s a look at London’s regal legacy from a different point of view.

 South London Walks

 The long distance Green Chain Walk consists of 11 sections – starting in Thamesmead and heading southwards (really southward) to Nunhead Cemetery.

 To do all of the walk would take you at least four to five solid days but if you only do one part of it, this section is it.

 Starting at my long-time favourite Crystal Palace Park (the dinosaurs in the world’s first dinosaur park may be anatomically incorrect but it’s a quaint spot in a pretty green space), dip into Sydenham Hill Park, One Tree Hill and the gardens of the Horniman Museum before moving onto Nunhead Cemetery.

-The cemetery is one of the city’s “great seven” (the others include Highgate and Brompton) yet the least visited of them all – it makes for a surprisingly atmospheric end to the walk.
+The cemetery is one of the city’s “great seven” (the others include Highgate and Brompton) yet the least visited of them all – one of London’s hidden beauties – it makes for a surprisingly atmospheric end to the walk.

 Getting There: Crystal Palace / Nunhead